aiddata/geo-cnn/settings_readme.md

 ### predict
 Settings for generating CNN predictions.
 This block is a dictionary where each key value pair represents a unique set of predictions to run.
-Each pair defines the settings for one prediction run, and uses the same settings for each sample definition as described in the "static" block above
+Each pair defines the settings for one prediction run, and uses the same settings for each sample definition as described in the "static" block above.
+The one exception is that the "sample" definition can be a single item instead a list (a list will work, but generally this should only be a single item and not using a list helps distinguish this from the static sample definitions used during training)

 ### second_stage